jfxueX/bash/commands/local/awk.md

 You are not limited to a single character.

-## NF - The Number of Fields Variable
+### NF - The Number of Fields Variable

 It is useful to know how many fields are on a line.
 You may want to have your script change its operation based on the number of fields.
 As an example, the command
-"ls -l" may generate eight or nine fields, depending on which version you are executing.
+`ls -l` may generate eight or nine fields, depending on which version you are executing.
 The System V version,
-"/usr/bin/ls -l" generates nine fields, which is equivalent to the Berkeley "/usr/ucb/ls -lg" command.
-If you wanted to print the owner and filename then the following AWK script would work with either version of "ls:"
+`/usr/bin/ls -l` generates nine fields, which is equivalent to the Berkeley `/usr/ucb/ls -lg` command.
+If you wanted to print the owner and filename then the following AWK script would work with either version of `ls:`

 ```awk
     #!/bin/awk -f

     # parse the output of "ls -l"
     # print owner and filename
     # remember - Berkeley ls -l has 8 fields, System V has 9